-Phew, what a week besides yummy pan fried cabbage and pumpkin brownies.
+Phew, what a week besides yummy pan fried cabbage and healthy pumpkin brownies.
 So glad it is over!
 Between trying to regain normal self after a week in an all-inclusive resort without kids, my mom leaving and a painful period, do I need to tell you that I was having a glass of wine every night?!
 I came to a conclusion that I am better off never pausing and tasting a life without a wallet and with a bunch of servants.
 As much as heavenly a week in Mexico was, as equally hellish a week after in Canada has felt.

 I swear everyone who could, got a chunk of my money this week.
 A free game to Canucks ended up costing golden parking and food.
 School forms with fees for field trips, pizza days, pictures and music recorders didn’t seem to end.
 I ruined half of Kyle’s hockey equipment and Adam’s lunch bag in a hot water wash.
 Overpaid for boots and airport parking.
 Broke a plate.
 And I even managed to grab a wrong bag of 30% off buns – I ended up with buns but not a discount.
 How?!